Introduction to Arithmetic Groups: Symmetric spaces

 and, from~\pref{phiunique-dphi},

 Since a geodesic is uniquely determined by prescribing its initial position and its initial velocity, we conclude that $\phi \circ \gamma = \overline{\gamma}$, as desired. \end{proof}

 \begin{defn} Let $M$ be a Riemannian manifold, and let $p \in M$.
-Fix a star-shaped, symmetric neighborhood~$V$ of~$0$ in $T_pM$, such that the exponential map $\exp_p$ maps~$V$ diffeomorphically onto a neighborhood~$U$ of~$p$ in~$M$ \see{explcoords}.
-The \defit{geodesic symmetry} at~$p$ is the diffeomorphism~$\tau$ of~$U$ defined by
+It is a basic fact of differential geometry that there is a neighborhood~$V$ of~$0$ in $T_pM$, such that the exponential map $\exp_p$ maps~$V$ diffeomorphically onto a neighborhood~$U$ of~$p$ in~$M$.
+By making $V$ smaller, we may assume it is: \begin{itemize} \item \defit[symmetric!neighborhood]{symmetric} (that is, $-V = V$), and \item \defit[star-shaped neighborhood]{star-shaped} (that is, $tV \subseteq V$, for $0\le t < 1$). \end{itemize} The \defit{geodesic symmetry} at~$p$ is the diffeomorphism~$\tau$ of~$U$ that is defined by

 for all $v \in V$.